sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ---
 ## State of Sorbet at Stripe: Typed callsites
- - we've build a mode into sorbet that tells most impactful methods to type.
+ - we've built a mode into sorbet that tells most impactful methods to type.
     - we typed a few hundred of most commonly used functions manually
  - (currently) we are building tools to type the long tail
     - dynamic type profiling
-    - static analysis(see demo later)
+    - static analysis (see demo later)

 ---
 ## State of Sorbet at Stripe: Typed callsites